 Your home is your castle, and it is also a source of tax deductions.
 Yet, every year, Americans let these potential tax deductions pass by, not realizing how to take advantage of them.

-- Mortgage Interest – This should be the largest home-related tax deduction that is available to you unless you purchased your home in the 2015 tax year.
+- Mortgage Interest – This should be the largest home-related tax deduction that is available to you unless you purchased your home in the 2016 tax year.
 You can deduct interest payments on either primary or secondary homes, up to the limit of $1 million in collective mortgage debt if married and filing jointly.
-The limits are cut in half for single filers or married couples filing separately.
+The limits are $500,000 for single filers or married couples filing separately.